FlatlinerDOA/OpenQ/README.md

 ### Broadcasting a Message to all Subscribers

 Any message can be broadcast to all Subscribers by posting to the outbox.
-A broadcast message can only be sent by the authenticated user on an SimpleQ server to their own outbox.
+A broadcast message can only be sent by the authenticated user on an OpenQ server to their own outbox.
 All subscribers to this outbox will then receive 1 copy of the message either pushed to their inbox directly, or they can poll for it at a later date (depending on if there is a subscription).

 #### Request:
 <pre>
 HTTP POST: https://server.com/username/outbox
 [{
     "type":"urn:twitter/tweet",
     "tweet":"OMG!
-SimpleQ rocks!"
+OpenQ rocks!"
 }]
 </pre>